 - Bombas Merino Wool “Golf” Socks – $22 for those that prefer thicker/more cushioning

-When we were kids, wool socks were the heavy, itchy kind.
-Now we know there’s a big difference between those bulky winter wool socks, and the lightweight, breathable merino kind.
-Cotton socks will hold onto whatever sweat your feet crank out on a hot day, making your overall body uncomfortable.
+Cotton socks will hold onto whatever sweat your feet crank out during the day, making your overall body uncomfortable.
 Wool socks will wick that moisture away from your skin, keeping you cooler, and more likely to be blister free.

 Meditate (reducing cortisol through amygdala control)